MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Adjust the size of the pointer but never go below 1 cm.
 Otherwise, it can cause errors.

 ## What's next?
-After you create your guide, select an alignment method, and create your tasks and steps, you’re ready to test things out on the HoloLens in a real-world environment.
+After you create your guide, select an alignment method, and create your tasks and steps, you’re ready to test things out on the HoloLens in a real-world environment and place your holograms.

 > [!Important]
 > When working between PC and HoloLens be sure to select **Refresh** when starting work on a device to ensure you have the latest version of the guide.